 Conestoga Garden Team Contact Information ~

-Purpose Statement ~ Our purpose is to expose students to hands on education through the use of the garden as an outdoor learning lab.
+The purpose of the Conestoga Diggers Discovery Garden is to expose students to hands on education through the use of the garden as an outdoor learning lab.

 Garden Club’s Work is Never Done